schorschii/OCO-Server/docs/Client-API.md

 - `restart_timeout` - restart/shutdown timeout in minutes, only for packages which require an restart/shutdown
 - `sequence_mode` - (optional - default 0) sequence mode: 0 - ignore failed jobs, 1 - abort after failed job
 - `priority` - (optional - default 0) job container with higher priority will be executed first
-- `constraint_ip_ranges` - (optional - default empty - string array) list of IP ranges as condition for the agent for executing the jobs
+- `agent_ip_ranges` - (optional - default empty - string array) list of IP ranges as condition for the agent for executing the jobs
 ### Example
 ```
 {